For further questions on Waldorf gear (not just the Q), please consult The Waldorf-User FAQ and of course Waldorf Music.

 (The Waldorf AG filed for bankruptcy in early 2004, taking the old Waldorf GmbH with them.
 The remains of Waldorf have been bought in early 2006 and reincarnated as Waldorf Music GmbH.)

-Hartmann Music, maker of the Neuron synthesizer, became insolvent at the end of October 2005, but at least their website is still up... several attempts to revive the company or at least to provide OS updates for the Neuron seem to have fizzled.
+Hartmann Music maker of the Neuron synthesizer, became insolvent at the end of October 2005, and at last their website is gone since they apparently had their domain squatted... several attempts to revive the company or at least to provide OS updates for the Neuron seem to have fizzled.

 I used to offer compatible memory cards for the Waldorf Q and Q+.
 Waldorf has informed me that they are offering original QCards again, therefore I will not re-stock as long as Waldorf is offering QCards themselves.